 A boat on shore needs support that handles the boat's weight without stressing

-place support at the hull's strong points, at or approximately at the bulkheads
+sized to place support at the hull's strong points, at or approximately

-the support must allow access to the hull for cleaning and anti-fouling painting.
+allow access to the hull for cleaning and anti-fouling painting.
+Above

 The most common cradle